WCSCourses/Cancer_Genome_Analysis_2025/course_modules_2025/02_Mutation_Calling/mutation_calling_exercises.md

 The BQSR process will normalize the quality scores within a BAM file based on a set of known variants (especially indels), resulting in more accurate variant calls downstream.

+First, we will do this for our Normal sample:

 ```bash
 time gatk BaseRecalibrator \